 Customer Service Overview

 Alarm Grid's customer service is limited, but that doesn't mean it's poor.
-For one, it doesn't have an explicit moving policy.
+For one, they don't have an explicit moving policy.
 Because customers are responsible for installing the system, they can take it down whenever they want and re-install it in their new address.
 However, installation kits (e.g. screws, mounting tapes) won't be provided.

 Alarm Grid also doesn't offer warranty services.
 All products sold by Alarm Grid are covered by the manufacturer's warranty, so when something goes amiss, you can only claim your warranty from the manufacturer.

-There is also no cancellation policy.
+There is also no cancellation policy, but that's a good thing.
 Alarm Grid monitoring services are contract-free, so you can cancel anytime you want.